VECTORHEAVY

 STEADY TIER TOWER GA MAJORITY

 CONTROL KSPI NOW Free.
-No download.
+Runs in your browser.
 No account.
-Runs in your browser.

-Springfield mixes American Eagle regional jets and Allegiant service in over a general-aviation majority, so you are threading a few scheduled arrivals through pattern work and light singles.
+Springfield mixes American Eagle regional jets, Allegiant and Breeze in over a general-aviation majority, so you are threading a few scheduled arrivals through pattern work and light singles.
 You work Springfield Tower.
 Northeast flow lands and departs the 4; southwest flow uses the 22, with the crossing runway as overflow.
-The fix ring gives a clean four-quadrant spread to feed from.
+The cycle publishes no SIDs here, so every IFR departure leaves on a heading you assign, and the fix ring gives a clean four-quadrant spread to feed from.

 This is the Steady tier: a small-field rhythm with a real regional-jet feed.
 A calm board that still rewards a clean sequence.